A systematic characterisation of canopy density based on turbulent-structure penetration: Determining the extent of eddies

-In \S \ref{sec:structid}, we have performed a percolation analysis to ensure that $u'v'$ structures are separate from each other, by setting a threshold value for $u'v'$ to delimit the structures sufficiently high, while their volume is not unnecessarily shrunk by the threshold value being excessively high.
-Figure \ref{fig:percolation} shows that a percolation crisis occurs within the range $0.5\lesssim H\lesssim3$, and we selected a threshold at $H\approx1.6$ to establish the size and location of the structures.
-Here, we assess the sensitivity of our results based on thresholds $H = 1.2,1.6,2.0$.
-As $H$ decreases, new structures emerge while the existing ones expand in size, leading to a slight increase in the relative volume $V_r$ at each height, as shown in figures \ref{fig:app_sens_h}$(e$-$h)$.
-Nevertheless, the penetration depth $y_p^+$ remains consistent across all examined values of $H$.
-Similarly, figures \ref{fig:app_sens_h}$(a$-$d)$ show that the characteristic spanwise width $z_{50}^+$ within and immediately above the canopies are similar for different $H$ and only exhibit differences far above the canopy-tip plane.
+For $H$ within the range of the percolation crisis, the size and location of the penetrating eddies are largely insensitive to the exact choice of $H$.
+Although the eddy volume at each height increases slightly for larger $H$, the penetration depth remains unaffected. \rgm{We assess this by comparing results with} thresholds $H = 1.2,1.6,2.0$.
+As $H$ decreases, new structures emerge while the existing ones expand in size, leading to a slight increase in the relative volume $V_r$ at each height, as shown in figures \ref{fig:app_sens_h}(\eee-\hhh).
+Nevertheless, the penetration depth \zsc{$d_p^+$} remains consistent across all examined values of $H$.
+Similarly, figures \ref{fig:app_sens_h}(\aaa-\ddd) show that the characteristic spanwise width $z_{50}^+$ at each height within and immediately above the canopies are similar for different $H$, and only exhibit differences far above the canopy-tip plane.
 We can conclude that the influence of the choice of $H$ in the range $H = 1.2$-$2$ has no significant influence on our results and the ensuing conclusions.